bgotink/kdl/README.md

 The code in this package is heavily influenced by the [`kdl` crate][kdl-rs], available under the Apache 2.0 license.
 Some token expressions have been copied out of the official [`kdljs`][kdljs] parser, available under the MIT license.

-This package bundles it dependencies when published to npm, which includes:
+This package bundles it dependencies when published to npm:

 - [Chevrotain](https://chevrotain.io/), available under the Apache 2.0 license
   Copyright (c) 2021 the original author or authors from the Chevrotain project